AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/data-landing-zone.md

 ---
 # [!DNL Data Landing Zone]

+Adobe Experience Platform provides native connectivity for cloud providers like AWS, [!DNL Google Cloud Platform], and [!DNL Azure].
+You can bring your data from these systems into Platform.
+Platform allows you to bring in data from a [!DNL Data Landing Zone] container through batches.

-[!DNL Data Landing Zone] is an Adobe Experience Platform provisioned [!DNL Azure Blob] storage, allowing you access to a secure container to ingest and egress files in and out of Platform through Sources and Destinations.
-You have access to one [!DNL Data Landing Zone] container per sandbox, and the total data volume across all containers is limited to the total data provided with your Adobe Experience Platform Produces and Services license.
+[!DNL Data Landing Zone] is a Platform-provisioned [!DNL Azure Blob] storage, allowing you access to a secure container to ingest and egress files in and out of Platform through Sources and Destinations.
+You have access to one [!DNL Data Landing Zone] container per sandbox, and the total data volume across all containers is limited to the total data provided with your Platform Produces and Services license.

 [!DNL Data Landing Zone] supports SAS-based authentication and its data is protected with standard [!DNL Azure Blob] storage security mechanisms in both rest and transit.
 SAS-based authentication allows you to securely access your [!DNL Data Landing Zone] container through a public internet connection.
 There are no network changes required for you to access your [!DNL Data Landing Zone] container, which means you do not need to configure any allow lists or cross region set ups for your net work.
 Platform enforces a strict seven-day time-to-live on all files uploaded to a [!DNL Data Landing Zone] container.
 All files are deleted after seven days.